-- Must take reasonable care for their own health and safety at work and that of other persons who might be affected by their acts or omissions. - Should follow evacuation procedures e) Fire Risk Assessment
+- Must take reasonable care for their own health and safety at work and that of other persons who might be affected by their acts or omissions. - Should follow evacuation procedures.

-All staff are required to take mandatory on-line fire awareness training via IAM Compliant.
+All staff are required to take mandatory on-line fire awareness training via iAM Compliant.